TedHusted/awake/awake.md

 ###

 “Thank you for meeting us, Mr. Geller.
-Has there been anything change in Brent’s condition?”
+Has there been any change in Brent’s condition?”

 “No, they expect the coma to last several days.”